-By "crushed gravel" driveways I mean those composed of coarse sand intermixed with small stones.
+By "crushed gravel" driveways we mean those composed of coarse sand intermixed with small stones.
 But this terminology is regional, and many find it confusing.
-So let me be clear that what I mean by "crushed gravel" driveways (photo at left) is distinct from what I would term, "stone" driveways.
+What we mean by "crushed gravel" driveways (photo at left) is distinct from what we would term, "stone" driveways.

 Crushed gravel driveways are commonly composed of sand, silt, clay and larger aggregates (pebbles and small stones).